+High

-High Action Number Reference Hazards Introduced by outside contractors and building works - 14.1 • 14.1 - Ensue that the existing policy for outside contractors covers their well-being when on site.
+Action Number 10 Reference Hazards Introduced by outside contractors

+and building works - 14.1

+14.1 - Ensue that the existing policy for outside contractors covers their well-being when on site.
 This must include how they are going to be warned of an emergency whilst working on the roof or lift room.

 Any policy should be reinforced to all staff.

+Medium Action Numbe r 11 Reference Dangerous Substar nces - 15.1 15.1 - Mains gas is piped to all flats to power boilers serving the heating system.
+Due to the potential of a gas explosion the building should be surveyed to ensure that the structure could with stand this.
 Action by Date completed

-Medium Action Number 9 Reference Dangerous Substances - 15.1

-15.1 - Mains gas is piped to all flats to power boilers serving the heating system.
-Due to the potential of a gas explosion the building should be surveyed to ensure that the structure could with stand this.

-Medium Action Number 10 Reference Means of Escape from Fire - 17.4

-17.4 - Ensure that all flat front doors are fitted with a locking mechanism so that they can be opened from the inside without a key.
+Medium Action Number 12 Reference Means of Escape from Fire - 17.4 17.4 - Ensure that all flat front doors are fitted with a locking mechanism so that they can be opened from the inside without a key.
+Action by Date completed

 High

-Action Number 11, 12, Reference Mean of escape from fire -17.11
+Action Number 13, 14, Reference Mean of escape from fire -17.11

-13
+15

 17.11(b) - Both staircases, on each level, must be separated from each other and from the open balconies with 30 minutes fire resistance.
-Any door must be fitted with an approved self-closing device.
+Any door must be fitted with an approved selfclosing device.